HiPERCAM/hipercam/docs/photometry.rst

 step process as follows:

  #.
 First search for each reference target in boxes of half width
-    ``search_half_width`` around the last position of each one.
-This search is carried out by smoothing the image and taking the location of the maximum value as the starting position for a 2D profile fit.
+    ``search_half_width`` around the last valid position of each one.
+This search is carried out by smoothing the image and taking the location of whatever local maximum exceeds a pre-defined threshold (``fit_height_min_ref``) and lies closest to the last-measured position. the maximum value as the starting position for a 2D profile fit.
+This method is fairly robust against even bright cosmic rays as long as they lie further from the expected position than the target.
 If reference targets are chosen to be bright and isolated, one can carry out broad searches which allow for very poor guiding.
 Following the search, 2D profile fits are carried out and the mean x,y shift relative to the starting positions calculated.
 If this stage fails (e.g.  because of clouds), then the rest of the frame is skipped on the basis that if the reference targets cannot be located, then no others will be either.

  #.
 Next, the positions of non-reference, non-linked apertures are
     determined.
 This is done through 2D profile fits starting from the shift determined from the reference targets.
-No initial search is carried out.
+An search is carried out to check that a sufficiently high maximum (``fit_height_min_nrf``) exists, but is only actually used to change position if there are no reference stars on the basis that it is more reliable to trust the reference stars than a search on a faint (potentially) target.
 The idea is that the mean shift from the reference targets should provide a good start.
-An extra parameter ``fit_max_shift`` can be used to control how far the profile fits are allowed to wander from the initial positions.
+An extra parameter ``fit_max_shift`` can be used to control how far the profile fits are allowed to wander from the initial positions, and another ``fit_diff`` is effective at weeding out discrepancies when multiple reference stars are used.

 The combination of the options available in |setaper| and the |reduce|
-configuration file are a powerful means to track objects for hours at a time while at the telescope.
-Once the aperture positions are determined, |reduce|
-moves onto extracting the flux.
+configuration file are a powerful means to track objects over thousands of exposures in a row.
+The main risk of failure comes when a combination of clouds and cosmic rays cause a target to be too faint to register while a cosmic ray does.
+Multiple reference stars and careful use of ``fit_max_shift`` and ``fit_diff`` can help in such cases.
+Once the aperture positions are determined, |reduce| moves onto extracting the flux.

 Sky background estimation
 =========================